An Ultimate Guide to Game Development Process

 During the pre-launch stage in the stages of game development, developers usually show a Beta version to a small group of people.
 Before the official release, the game exits the devs’ inner circle and meets a bigger audience.
 How big the pre-launch is depends on the marketing budget: more cash for promotion means a wider range of players testing the game.

-Sometimes being too technical makes the process boring and this should never come in the game development process and that’s when you check whether the game is exciting or not.
+Sometimes being too technical makes the process boring and this should never come in the mobile game development process and that’s when you check whether the game is exciting or not.

 One other thing is that a special promo video with gameplay snippets often grabs publishers’ attention.
 Public gaming events attract industry experts, pro players, bloggers, and journalists to try out a new game.
 Their opinions can be surprising and bring up doubts for the creators.
 Pre-launch is a psychological challenge for any game development company, no matter the promotion budget.
 Based on public feedback, it sets the time needed to turn a Beta version into the final one.